-Editor’s Note: The followed terms were from ITU-T FG-DPM TR D3.5.

-3.2.11 blockchain data: The data in a blockchain, such as distributed append-only ledgers, state information, permission policies, etc.
+3.2.1 blockchain data: The data in a blockchain, such as distributed append-only ledgers, state information, permission policies, etc.

 NOTE – Blockchain data may be distributed and be stored in blockchain peers.
 A blockchain peer may store all or part of the data in a blockchain.

-3.2.2 3.2.22 blockchain peer: A functional entity or physical entity (e.g. device, gateway and system) which utilizes blockchain-related functionalities (e.g. executing transactions, and maintaining the blockchain data) in peer to peer communications.
+3.2.2 blockchain peer: A functional entity or physical entity (e.g., device, gateway and system) which utilizes blockchain-related functionalities (e.g., executing transactions, and maintaining blockchain data) in peer-to-peer communications.

-3.2.33 blockchain transaction: An operation (e.g. deploying, invoking and querying results of blockchain contracts) in a blockchain in which an authorized end user performs operations (e.g. reading/writing blockchain data, invoking a blockchain contract).
+3.2.3 blockchain transaction: An operation (e.g., deploying, invoking and querying results of blockchain contracts) in a blockchain in which an authorized end user performs operations (e.g., reading/writing blockchain data, invoking a blockchain contract).

-Editor’s Note: The followed terms were from ITU-T FG-DPM TS D0.1.
+3.2.4 consortium blockchain: A blockchain platform that is accessible for use only to a consortium whose members establish and maintain the blockchain platform.

-3.2.45 closed data: Data that requires access control to be divulgated.3.2.56 data commercialization: The process of creating commercial value from data.
+3.2.5 closed data: Data that requires access control to be divulgated.

+3.2.6 data commercialization: The process of creating commercial value from data.

-NOTE – It may encompass various activities, including, but not limited to, monetization, valuation, pricing, licensing, distribution, marketing and sales.3.2.67 data exchange: Accessing, transferring and archiving of data.
+NOTE – It may encompass various activities, including, but not limited to, monetization, valuation, pricing, licensing, distribution, marketing and sales.

+3.2.7 data exchange: Accessing, transferring and archiving of data.

-3.2.78 data governance: Set of activities aimed to design, implement and monitor a strategic plan for data asset management.3.2.89 data marketplace: An electronic marketplace whose main product is provisioning of data and/or related services around data.
-3.2.9 data processing and management: The combination of all activities either directly performed on or indirectly influencing data.
+3.2.8 data governance: Set of activities aimed to design, implement and monitor a strategic plan for data asset management.

+3.2.9 data marketplace: An electronic marketplace whose main product is provisioning of data and/or related services around data.
-NOTE 1 - Directly performed activities include among others [collecting/acquiring/capturing], exchanging, storing, securing, manipulating, reusing, aggregating, curating, disposing, monetizing and deleting data.

-NOTE 2 - Indirectly influencing activities include among others policy and standards making, skills and innovation enhancement.

-3.2.100 data sharing: The process of data exchange among different parties with specified conditions.
+3.2.10 data sharing: The process of data exchange among different parties with specified conditions.

-Editor’s Note: Other potential terms, such as: aggregating, assembling, block hash, computing power, public, private, consortium blockchain, decentralised application, decentralised platform, etc.
+3.2.11 immutable: A system’s property in relation to it being unchanged even after a long period.

+3.2.12 private blockchain: A blockchain platform that is accessible for use only to a limited group of entities who participate in the activities of it.

+3.2.13 public blockchain: A blockchain platform that is accessible to the public for use.

+NOTE – A public blockchain may be permissioned or permissionless.
+In a permissioned public blockchain, it provides services only to authorized participants.